 Drawing the safety net

 The dream of a connected future where there is a constant chatter between vehicles, healthcare through telemedicine, smart homes and more, there is a dire need for stronger security features within the Internet.
 Amazon’s Echo has been a runaway success – yet there is this constant fear of the device listening to and recording voices in its surroundings.
-While Echo does allow a user to delete these recordings, security breach is still a risk.
+While Echo does allow a user to delete these recordings, a security breach is still a risk.

 Nokia is an undisputed leader in Security technology patents in 4G LTE.
-Nearly 30% of its standards essential patents (SEPs) in Security for telecom networks were earned through its acquisition of Alcatel Lucent.
+Nearly 30% of its standards-essential patents (SEPs) in Security for telecom networks were earned through its acquisition of Alcatel Lucent.

 An extended battery life is a bone of contention for most smartphone manufacturers.
 While chip manufacturers are doing their best to plug this power leakage, telecom providers are increasingly adopting Voice over LTE (VoLTE) for establishing calls rapidly while improving battery life by about 40%.
 T-Mobile was the first to launch a VoLTE service in 2014.
 Verizon and AT&T followed suit.
-Some of the leading IP assets owners in VoLTE domain are Qualcomm, Apple and Samsung.
-Wireless carriers like T-Mobile, AT&T, Verizon and Sprint are equally competing with each other on IP space as well for VoLTE Leadership.
+Some of the leading IP assets owners in VoLTE domain are Qualcomm, Apple, and Samsung.
+Wireless carriers like T-Mobile, AT&T, Verizon, and Sprint are equally competing with each other on IP space as well for VoLTE Leadership.

 The 4G-LTE spectrum has set a high benchmark for the telecommunications industry with a more regularized and quick evolution curve.
 It is encouraging the proliferation of high-speed internet compatible devices furthering the demand for Internet of Things.
-Also, the race for IP leadership has witnessed new dimensions, particularly holding a strong standard essential patents (SEPs) portfolio is the need of hour.
+Also, the race for IP leadership has witnessed new dimensions, particularly holding a strong standard-essential patents (SEPs) portfolio is the need of the hour.
 And Gigabit LTE which is evolving towards cellular IoT and opening the doors for new industries and application, the IP landscape is destined to witness significant changes.